 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-Each site will provide between 40-100 free car parks as well as bike parking facilities.
+Each park and ride site will provide between 40-100 free car parks as well as bike parking facilities.

 For the current Metro bus timetable click here.